jawj/zapatos-docs/src/index.md

 Some nice-to-haves would include:

-* **More complete typing of `lateral` queries.**  It would be great to make use of foreign key relationships and suchlike in the generated types and the shortcut functions that make use of them.
+* **More complete typing of `lateral` queries.**  It would be great to make use of foreign key relationships and suchlike in generated types and the shortcut functions that make use of them.

-* **Tests.**  The proprietary server API that's the original consumer of this library has a test suite that exercises the code base moderately fully, but a proper test suite is kind of indispensable.
-It should test not just returned values but also the inferred types — which is possible, but a little fiddly.
+* **Tests.**  The proprietary server API that's the original consumer of this library, over at [Psychological Technologies](http://www.psyt.co.uk), has a test suite that exercises most of the code base at least a little.
+Nevertheless, a proper test suite is still kind of indispensable.
+It should test not just returned values but also inferred types — which is a little fiddly.

+### Licence

+This software is released under the [MIT licence](http://www.opensource.org/licenses/mit-license.php).

+Copyright (C) 2020 George MacKerron

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.